shiroyuki/com.shiroyuki.www/docs/source/misc/resume.rst

 - Prototype and develop applications and internal libraries based on Primal's semantic technology.
 - Ensure the quality of the releases and coordinate with IT department in the deployment process.
 - Maintain the corporate website and the corporate blog (Wordpress).
-- Use Agile/SCRUM methedology in the development process.
+- Use Agile/SCRUM methodology in the development process.

 Ad hoc assignments
 ~~~~~~~~~~~~~~~~~~